samyak-sony/clothing-store/README.md

 * Store data and products are loaded from the server.
 * User information is stored in the firebase firestore database.
 * Total Quantity of items selected is shown in the cart with the total billing amount.
+* Added Stripe payment feature for secure and efficient transactions.
 * Cancelling of orders from the checkout page or from the item cart.

 # Future plan
-* Setting up a payment method such as stipe payment.
+* Setting up a payment method such as stipe payment.(done ✔️)
 * Addition of new items.
 * user reviews of items.
 * Generating discount codes in the discount section.